tsnaomi/chinese-mt/README.md

 To use baseline.py:

 ```
-from baseline import baseline_translate
+from baseline import translate

-# get a list representation of the baseline translation of the dev set
+# get a list representation of the translation of the dev set
 # here, bt is a list of lists, with the latter of the form ['说到', 'refer']
 bt = baseline_translate('segmented-ctb-dev.txt')

-# get a string representation of the baseline translation of the dev set
+# get a string representation of the translation of the dev set
 bt = baseline_translate('segmented-ctb-dev.txt', as_string=True)
 ```